Assorted Farther-Away Hikes

-FLT from Spruce Pond to Jones Hill, including Fellows Hill Loop Trail
+FLT from Spruce Pond to Jones Hill, including Fellows Hill Loop Trail, Onondaga County

-From Spruce Pond parking area there are several hike options, including the Fellows Hill Loop, hiking the FLT to near-by Jones Hill or Tinker Falls or the Shackham Pond Loop
+From the Spruce Pond parking area there are several hike options, including the Fellows Hill Loop, hiking the FLT to nearby Jones Hill or Tinker Falls or the Shackham Pond Loop.

 Further information on available trail options for this area are here: